Morning rainstorm helps contain wildfire south of Kennewick

 When rain dampened the area, it let firefighters catch up with the flames.
 It was 75 percent contained by 8 a.m.

-While the fire initially was heading towards nearby homes, firefighters were able to stop it from reaching them.
+While the fire initially was heading toward nearby homes, firefighters were able to stop it from reaching them.
 No buildings were damaged and no people were hurt.

 Fire danger in Benton and Franklin counties continues to be high.
-Officials are asking people to be careful with fire outside, since most wildfires are caused by people.
+Officials are asking people to be careful with outside fires, since most wildfires are caused by people.

 Comments